Expressive speech delay in a two-year-old

 Assessment: DTaP 200CH is becoming less effective, no more progress with language, also no aggravations.

 Plan: DTaP 1M twice a week.
-I also gave Aconite 30CH 2 pellets a day for three days as I thought maybe he had been too traumatized to move his bowels due to the pain experienced in the past.
+I also informed the parents to try Aconite 30CH 2 pellets a day for three days as I thought maybe he had been too traumatized to move his bowels due to the pain experienced in the past.

 Four months into care